 Blasting agents – explosives consisting of fuel and oxidizer, intended for blasting and unable to detonated by a No. 8 test blasting cap when unconfined (ammonium nitrate-fuel oil and certain water-gels)

-Yes, high and low explosives should have a grounding system according to the NFPA 70 standard.
-NFPA 70 is the National Electrical Code (NEC) of the United States and covers every facet of the safe installation of electrical wiring and equipment.
-Grounding protects your building and its contents against electrical strikes and will need to be properly grounded by a licensed electrician.
+Yes.
+High and low explosives that are placed in outdoor magazines should have a grounding system according to the NFPA 70 standard.
+Grounding protects your magazine and its contents against lightning strike, and it will need to be properly grounded by a licensed electrician.
+For more information, please refer to NFPA .

 3. Can DynaLoc magazines be customized?

-Yes, like all our safe storage buildings, U.S. Chemical Storage can provide custom explosive storage magazines to fit your needs.
+Yes.
+Like all our safe storage buildings, U.S. Chemical Storage can provide custom explosive storage magazines to fit your needs.
+For assistance creating a custom solution for your storage needs, contact one of our experts.

-4. Do I need a special foundation for my explosive storage?
+4. Do I need a foundation for my explosive storage?

->It is not necessary to place your explosive storage container on a special foundation.
+It is not necessary to place your explosive storage container on a specific type of foundation.
 However, a foundation such as concrete can help to provide a truly level surface.
 Be sure to check your local guidelines to determine if any footer is required.

 5. If storage magazines are mostly made of high-density wood, will that really contain a blast?